patiek/gallerie/README.md

 Gallerie - A JQuery Gallery Plugin
 ===========

-Gallerie is a simple JQuery plugin that offers a basic lightbox-like gallery viewer of a collection of images.
+Gallerie is a plugin that offers a basic lightbox-like gallery viewer of a collection of images.
 It features a simple overlay with a scrollable thumbnail list, image loading hint, as well as an image caption and index.
-The thumbnails automatically scroll with as with the user's mouse and can be activate by click or custom event.
-Several methods exist to allow for extending the function with richer functionality through javascript.
+The overlay thumbnails automatically scroll with the user's mouse and can be activated by click or custom event.
+Several methods exist to allow for extending the plugin with richer functionality through javascript.

 Usage
 ===========